 - Direct assessment of palatal function during speech using Videofluoroscopy (continuous x-ray recording of the movement of the palate while the child is producing speech samples.) and Nasendoscopy: (insertion of a small scope (nasendoscope) into the child’s nose to observe palatal movement)

 Results of the above assessments are reviewed with the PS and/or other team members to decide on future management.
 SLTs accept referrals from outside agencies/ professionals for second opinion assessments of resonance disorders, as the department is a recognised specialist centre for such assessments.
 As a centre of excellence, the cleft SLTs provide ongoing training nationally on assessment and management of cleft palate and VPD speech disorder.
-Referrals may be directed to: The Speech and Language Therapy Manager, St Frances’ Clinic, Children’s University Hospital, Temple Street, Dublin1.
-Sligo Satellite Service: Core team members from Temple St, Children’s University hospital in conjunction with the Orthodontic team based in Sligo General Hospital have established combined cleft clinic which takes place twice a year.
+Referrals may be directed to: The Speech and Language Therapy Manager, St Frances’ Clinic, CHI at Temple Street, Dublin 1.
+Sligo Satellite Service: Core team members from CHI at Temple Street in conjunction with the Orthodontic team based in Sligo General Hospital have established combined cleft clinic which takes place twice a year.
 This facilitates families from the Sligo, Donegal & surrounding regions to attend for multidisciplinary team assessments at appropriate times.
 It assists in reducing the burden of care for families travelling to Dublin for clinic assessments.
 Speech & language Therapists (SLT) from local services have received specialist Cleft speech training and are link cleft SLT’s for the area.
-They provide local assessment and guidance and attend the satellite clinic with at least one Temple Street SLT.
+They provide local assessment and guidance and attend the satellite clinic with at least one CHI at Temple Street SLT.
 This service is based on the “Hub & Spoke” model which is a recognised successful model for cleft care management